 Usually, online proctoring solutions involve several key processes to ensure a secure and seamless exam experience for both students and institutions.
 Here’s a breakdown of the basic steps.

-Before the exam, students must install to their devices the appropriate proctoring software.
+Before the exam, students must install the appropriate proctoring software on their devices.
 The application usually has the functions of screen sharing, webcam access, and system monitoring to prohibit cheating.

 The system may also require the student to do an identity verification process, like presenting a government-issued ID, to confirm their identity.
 Some platforms use AI face recognition technology for extra safety.
 Moreover, the testing environment, for example, the room or workspace, may have to meet some conditions, like no notes or unauthorized devices being present.